Probate Q&A Series

 4. Attach Required Documents: Provide a certified copy of the death certificate and any title or registration documents.
 If the original vehicle title is lost, note that in the affidavit and obtain a duplicate through the North Carolina Division of Motor Vehicles (DMV).

 5. File with the Clerk of Superior Court: Submit the signed affidavit in the county where the decedent resided.
-The clerk will review, notarize, and date the document.
+The clerk will review and date the document.
 Filing fees vary; check local rates.

-7. Obtain Certified Affidavit: After the waiting period, request a certified copy of the filed affidavit from the clerk’s office.
-This copy serves as your legal proof of title transfer authority.
+7. Obtain Certified Affidavit: After filing, request a certified copy of the filed affidavit from the clerk’s office.
+This copy serves as your legal proof of collection authority.

 8. Transfer Title at the DMV: Visit a local DMV office with the certified Small Estate Affidavit, the decedent’s death certificate, and the existing title or proof of lost title.
-Complete the DMV Application for Certification of Title by Affidavit (Form MVR-615).
-Pay the title fee and any applicable taxes.
+Complete the DMV Application for a title transfer required by the DMV and pay the title fee and any applicable taxes.

 9. Receive New Title: Once the DMV processes your submission, they will issue a new title in the heir’s name.
 You can then register and insure the vehicle as usual.